JohnnyLiang-OTU/MoboProject/README.md

-# GroceryPal Mobile App
+# Unifood Mobile Application
+Contributors:
+Shian Li Chen
+Malhar Singh
+Johnny Liang

+*Need to add images.
+NOTE: INSTALLATION IS NOT POSSIBLE YET, FOR THE MOMENT IT IS ONLY POSSIBLE THROUGH ANDROID STUDIO.
 ## Overview

-Welcome to **GroceryPal**, your all-in-one solution for managing your grocery shopping, pantry inventory, and nutritional insights.
+Welcome to **Unifood**, your all-in-one solution for managing your grocery shopping, pantry inventory, and nutritional insights.
 This mobile application, built using Flutter, is designed to streamline your grocery-related tasks and enhance your shopping experience.

 ## Table of Contents